Working With Files and Directories

 Using

-option, we have the chance to check that we are deleting only the files that we want to remove.
+-ioption will prompt before (every) removal (use Y to confirm deletion or N to keep the file).
+By using the-ioption, we have the chance to check that we are deleting only the files that we want to remove.
 Some organizations’ Unix systems have this option set by default - the COLA system does not!
-So be careful with therm
+So be careful with thermcommand.

 we get an error message: